thumb2086/Medication_reminder/README.md

 *   **Reliable Alarm Reminders:**
     *   The app sends precise local notifications for each medication time you set.
     *   Alarms remain effective even if the app is not in the foreground or the phone is rebooted.
+    *   Notifications include "Taken" and "Snooze" actions for quick interaction.
 *   **Smart Pillbox Integration:**
     *   **Guided Filling:** When adding medications, the app guides you through the process one by one.
 After setting up each medication, the pillbox automatically rotates to the corresponding compartment, allowing you to place the medication directly and confirm with a button on the pillbox, achieving a seamless hardware-software experience.
     *   Scan for and connect to the smart pillbox.